maurer2/html-newsletters-and-mjml/slides/slides.md

 * Open source framework for responsive HTML mails
 * First release in January 2016
 * Uses `Mailjet Markup Language` DSL
-* Comes with common components out of the box
+* Comes with library of components out of the box
 * Supports creation of custom components
 * Used by The New York Times and Ryan Air